mattgallagher92/seven-languages-in-seven-days/ruby/thoughts_on_ruby.md

 - Feels weird that collect and map are the same.
 - Don't like the name 'inject' for fold/reduce, but good to know that it's available.
 - Having methods on strings like 'include?' that take Regexps is nice.

+### Day 3

+- The extent to which classes are open to modification is interesting.
+Being able to redefine existing methods is different to what I'm used to!
+But the ability to add new ones seems pretty handy.
+- Open classes and duck typing in particular seem to play nicely together.
+- Adding method like inches, feet, yards and miles to the numeric class is wild!
+10.miles.back is so expressive!
+- Using `method_missing` enables pretty cool expressivity but looks dangerous 👀
+- Metaprogramming seems powerful, particularly adding instance methods via mixins and macros using `define_method`!

+### Overall

+- Duck typing and open classes are pleasant to work with.
+- I like symbols and mixins.
+- Very easy to write expressive code!
+- The reported lack of IDE assistance is a potential worry.
+Would need to explore further to come to any firm conclusions though.
+- Would like to experiment with Rails.